forceedge01/behat-fail-aid/README.md

 - Execute screenshot code only if requested in output.
 - Override output parameters through individual context file params.
 - Override more output parameters.
+- Set output.api parameter to true to set all mink related flags/operations to false for quick settings.

 Patch: NA.